Jabra Ladies Open

-The Jabra Ladies Open is a professional golf tournament, introduced on the Ladies European Tour schedule in 2018.
+The Jabra Ladies Open was a professional golf tournament, introduced on the Ladies European Tour schedule in 2018 and last played in 2025.

-The tournament is played at the Evian Resort Golf Club in France and has since 2014 served as European qualifying competition for the Evian Championship, the continental Europe women's major.
+The tournament was played at the Evian Resort Golf Club in France and has since 2014 served as European qualifying competition for the Evian Championship, the continental Europe women's major.
 It was named the Jabra Ladies Open in 2016 and joined the LET Access Series schedule in 2017.
 It became the first dual ranking event on the LET Access Series and LET in 2018.
-In 2021 the tournament resorted back to solely an LET event and has remained that way since.
+In 2021 the tournament became solely an LET event.

+In April 2026 it was announced that the event would merge with Lacoste Ladies Open de France to become the Jabra Ladies Open de France, the national open of France.